-When you buy American grown products, this is who you’re supporting:
+When you buy USA-grown tomato products, this is who you’re supporting:

 So when you’re making decisions for your family, going out to eat or picking out which canned tomato to buy, or ready to use marinara sauces on the retail shelf, frozen pizzas, lasagna in the freezer section, ketchup, salsa, etc remember the American families that are growing this food and decide who you want to support.
 Do the right thing!
-Buy local, delicious, American-grown tomatoes.
+Buy local, delicious, USA-grown tomato products.

 Chief Tomato Evangelist